 - batter from Step 4

-Transfer the batter into the prepared cake pan from Step 1 and smooth the top.
+Pour the batter into the prepared 8-inch cake pan and smooth the top gently with a spatula.